 - Automating everything you can.
 Set up automatic contributions to savings and retirement plans.
 Dollar-cost average your investment contributions.
+Schedule recurring money meetings on your calendar (either with your financial advisor, or just with your spouse to review your finances and plans).
 You want to minimize the decisions you have to make on a regular basis… because if it’s not optional, you’re more likely to just do it.

 - Setting your strategy and writing out your action steps: You need a plan.
 If you’re just winging it all the time, you’re going to be erratic and constantly changing lanes (even if you don’t mean to; it just takes too much thought and energy to maintain consistency when you have no idea where the lane you want to be in even is!).

 - Taking your emotions out of it: If we were all robots, it would be so easy to program ourselves to make the best financial choices all the time.
 But we’re humans, we feel things, and we react to our emotions.
 We need systems that help us remove emotional thinking from financial conversations so that we can more consistently choose the best actions for us both when we can plan ahead and in the moment.